ZebMcKayhan/WireguardManager/README.md

 Ok, so what is more problematic with this then Transmission?
 Basically because Unbound does not only talk to internet to resolve name it also need to talk to all local clients to serve them with ips for their request.

-We will handle this by redirecting ToLocal packages to main routing table.
+We will handle this by redirecting ToLocal packets to main routing table.
 In wgm:
 ```sh
 E:Option ==> peer wg11 rule add wan dst=192.168.1.1/16 comment ToLocalUseMain